-- 2.4.3.
+- 2.4.4.
 Food hygiene regulations require certain premises which handle food products of animal origin to be approved by virtue of their nature, scale or complexity.
-Within Huntingdonshire there are eight approved premises. - 2.4.4.
+Within Huntingdonshire there are ten approved premises. - 2.4.5.
 There are a number of manufacturing businesses which regularly supply food to non-EU countries and which require an Export Certificate for each consignment, the certificates certify the premises meets legislative requirements.
-These arrangements support the businesses in question and have generated income of £7,815 in 2023-24 which is slightly less than was anticipated for the year, in 2022-23 the income was £11,040. - 2.4.5.
+These arrangements support the businesses in question and have generated income of £8,792 in 2024-25 which is slightly more than last year (£7,815). - 2.4.6.
 There are also businesses that use complex equipment such as vacuum packing machines and businesses carrying out complex processes such as sous-vide, cook-freeze and the curing of meat products.
-Suitably qualified and trained officers carry out interventions in businesses associated with specialist and complex processes and equipment. - 2.4.6.
+Suitably qualified and trained officers carry out interventions in businesses associated with specialist and complex processes and equipment. - 2.4.7.
 The Environmental Health team is based on the first floor of Pathfinder House, St Mary's Street, Huntingdon although officers largely adopt a hybrid approach basing themselves between the office, home and food premises.
 Customers can contact officers in the following ways: - In person or by telephone between 08:45 and 17:00hrs Monday to Thursday, 08:45 and 16:30hrs Friday (01480 388302) - By fax on 01480 388361 - By email: EnvHealth@huntingdonshire.gov.uk or food@huntingdonshire.gov.uk - Advice and information about good practice and the service is available on the Council's website.